akhan54/solar-panel-efficiency-ml/README.md

 # Dataset

-The dataset I used for this project is stored in the `data/raw/` folder of the repository.
+The dataset used in this project was obtained from Kaggle: [**Solar Panels Performance Dataset**](https://www.kaggle.com/datasets/rxhulshxrmx/solar-panels-performance) It is stored in the `data/raw/` folder of the repository.
 There are a couple of CSV files in there which hold the raw solar panel performance data that the models are trained and tested on.

 The main CSV file includes both **environmental conditions** and **operational parameters** that influence solar panel efficiency.
 Some of the key columns are: